-Meet the Head trainer: Shawna Dowd KPA CTP, ACDBC, PCBC-A
+Meet the Head trainer: Shawna Dowd KPA CTP, CDBC, PCBC-A

 Shawna has been using positive reinforcement for over 10 years.
 She has trained in AKC Rally Obedience, Agility and Scent Work.

-Currently serving on the Board of Directors for the International Association of Animal Behavior Consultants, she is also a proud alumni of the prestigious Karen Pryor Academy, pledging to bring her clients the most current, science-backed training techniques.
+She is a proud alumni of the prestigious Karen Pryor Academy, and member of the International Association of Animal Behavior Consultants, pledging to bring her clients the most current, science-backed training techniques.
 To fulfill this pledge, Shawna is a lifetime student, earning continuing education credits through various workshops and conferences taught by leading presenters from all over the world.
 She is excited to offer her services in Eagle, Idaho and the surrounding areas of Boise, Meridian and Star!

-Shawna is proudly owned by two dogs – Gracie, an Australian Shepard/Border Collie and Temperance, an Australian Cattle Dog mix - both of whom constantly afford her the opportunity to hone her training skills!
+Shawna is proudly owned by three dogs – Gracie, an Australian Shepherd/Border Collie; Temperance, an Australian Cattle Dog mix; and Sir Nubbins, an Australian Shepherd - all of whom constantly afford her the opportunity to hone her training skills!

 - Meridian Canine Rescue, Behavior Consultant/Trainer, Former member of Board of Directors